 DryFiciency is a five-year Innovation Action project funded by Horizon 2020 Research & Innovation Framework Program under the Energy Efficiency 2016 - 2017 call and "Valorisation of waste heat in industrial systems (SPIRE PPP)" topic.
-A consortium of 12 partners made of 2 research institutions, 3 SMEs and 7 large industries is addressing the specific challenge of significant parts of the input-energy in Resource and Energy Intensive Industries (RESI) still being lost in the form of waste heat.
-Energy and fuels represent between 20% and 40% of the production costs in several of these industries and produce immensive amounts of CO2 emissions.
-DryFiciency aims to improve energy efficiency by designing, building, testing & demonstrating three heat pump systems applicable to these industries.
+A consortium of 12 partners made of 2 research institutions, 3 SMEs and 7 large industrial companies is addressing the specific challenge that Resource and Energy Intensive Industries (REI) produce significant amounts of waste heat currently being lost.
+Energy and fuels represent between 20% and 40% of the production costs in several of these industries and produce large amounts of CO2 emissions.
+DryFiciency aims to improve energy efficiency by designing, building, testing & demonstrating high temperature heat pump systems applicable to these industries.

 The overall objective of the DryFiciency project is to lead energy-intensive sectors of the European manufacturing industry to high energy efficiency and a reduction of fossil carbon emissions by means of waste heat recovery to foster competitiveness, improve security of energy supply and guarantee sustainable production in Europe.
-The project addresses three sectors, namely brick, pet care/feed and food industry.
+The project addresses drying applications.
 The results are however of major relevance for a number of other energy-intensive industries such as e.g. pulp and paper industry.

 The DryFiciency consortium will elaborate technically and economically viable solutions for upgrading idle waste heat streams to process heat streams at higher temperature levels up to 160 °C. The key elements of the solution are two high temperature heat pumps: a closed loop heat pump for air drying processes and an open loop heat pump for steam drying processes.
-DryFiciency consortium’s work will focus on increasing energy efficiency and reducing CO2 emissions by:
+Consortium’s work will focus on increasing energy efficiency and reducing CO2 emissions by:

 - Demonstrating and evaluating two DryFiciency heat pump technologies in three industrial plants